 If you live with depression, you may have come across any number of recommended strategies for coping with unwanted or painful emotions, including daily journaling.
 You might have also wondered, does it actually work?

 Depression typically isn’t something you can treat on your own.
 All the same, journaling may help you cope with symptoms, especially when you combine your writing practice with professional treatment.

 Here’s what to know about the potential benefits of writing for depression, plus some tips for getting started.

 Journaling may help ease depression symptoms by:

-“Journaling about your current thoughts and feelings, or visual and other observations, can help you to become more mindful,” explains Kimberlee Chronister, PsyD, a licensed clinical psychologist and executive clinical director of Key Transitions, a Los Angeles-based adolescent treatment program.
+“Journaling about your current thoughts and feelings, or visual and other observations, can help you to become more mindful,” explains Kimberlee Chronister, PsyD, a licensed clinical psychologist and executive clinical director of Key Healthcare, a Los Angeles-based adolescent treatment program.

 “Journaling can make emotions feel manageable,” says Danielle Roeske, PsyD, a psychologist and the vice president of Residential Services at Newport Healthcare.
 “When there are a lot of negative thoughts floating around in your head, getting them out and onto paper will help put things into perspective, making it all feel less daunting.”

 “The more you journal about what’s happening in your daily life, the more you’ll be able to become aware of which events, thoughts, or behaviors may be making you feel more depressed,” says Roeske.

 You may also start to notice certain patterns.
 Maybe you notice a worsened mood:

 - when engaging in certain habits, like saying “yes” to something you don’t want to do or spending a lot of time on social media